About Us

 Dr. Elisha Oliver

 Dr. Elisha Oliver is a bio-cultural anthropologist, visual ethnographer and folklorist, artist/potter, and occasional flautist.
 Elisha identifies as a Texas girl with Oklahoma roots.
-She was born in Oklahoma and grew up in Texas.
-Read More
+She was born in… Read More

 Dr. Wonderful Faison